MojosBeans100/MS3-bike-hire/README.md

 5. It iterates through the bikes which are still available, to match up both the bike type and bike size, and return a list of suitable bikes for each bike in the bike dictionary (function: match_suitable_bikes).

-6. There is another availability checking function (function: check_availability) to remove any bikes from the list of unavailable bikes from any bike dictionaries that bike index appears in.
+6. There is another availability checking function (function: remove_unavailable_bikes) to remove any bikes from the list of unavailable bikes from any bike dictionaries that bike index appears in.
 Therefore it should not be possible to 'book' this bike again.

 7. It then iterates through the list of possible bikes for each bike dictionary (function: book_bikes), chooses one of the bike indexes, and calls up another function (function: book_bikes_to_calendar) which writes the requested hire dates in the calendar against the chosen bike index.